-Social workers engaged in management and policy practice recognize their roles as liberation workers who are "committed to changing systems and institutions characterized by oppression to create greater equity and social justice."
-(Love, p.
+Social work practitioners engaged in management and policy practice recognize their roles as liberation workers who are "committed to changing systems and institutions characterized by oppression to create greater equity and social justice" (Love, p.
 470, 1980).
-They also understand and identify how racism and other forms of stigma, prejudice, discrimination, and oppression intersect to impact groups, organizations, and communities within which they work and live.
-They recognize their own power as well as systems of power and oppression in the organizations in which they work.
+They also understand and identify how white supremacy, racism, and other forms of stigma, prejudice, discrimination, and oppression intersect to impact groups, organizations, and communities within which they work and live.
+They recognize their own power as well as systems of power and oppression in the organizations and communities in which they work.
 Through advocacy, they challenge unjust systems of power and oppression.
-Such social workers understand and actively engage with the four elements of developing a liberatory consciousness (awareness, analysis, action, and accountability/allyship) to challenge stigma, discrimination, and oppression and promote social, racial, and economic justice with groups, organizations, communities, and society-as-a-whole.
-MAP-educated social workers will:
+Such social workers understand and actively engage with the four elements of developing a liberatory consciousness (awareness, analysis, action, and accountability/allyship) to challenge stigma, discrimination, and oppression and promote social justice with groups, organizations, communities, and society regardless of (but not limited to) age, caste, class, color, culture, disability and ability, ethnicity, gender, gender identity and expression, generational status, immigration status, legal status, marital status, political ideology, race, nationality, religion and spirituality, sex, sexual orientation, and tribal sovereign status.

-- Practice Awareness through continually examining their own power and privilege and that of the organizations with which they work to acknowledge systems of oppression in the structures and institutions where they work. - Analyze how all systems of oppression impact groups, organizations, and communities within which they work and live. - Act with intention to intervene when they encounter institutional racism and other forms of stigma, prejudice, discrimination, and oppression in groups, organizations, communities, structures, and/or institutions. - Hold themselves Accountable and practice Allyship by consistently being aware of and evaluating how their actions and practices affect others and whether their actions are challenging oppression.
+- Practice awareness through continually examining and acknowledging their own power and privilege and that of the organizations with which they work; - Analyze how all systems of oppression impact groups, organizations, and communities within which they work and live; - Act with intention to intervene when they encounter institutional racism and other forms of stigma, prejudice, discrimination, and oppression in groups, organizations, communities, structures, and/or institutions; and - Hold themselves accountable and practice allyship by consistently being aware of and evaluating how their actions and practices affect others and whether their actions are challenging oppression individually as well as in collaboration with people from marginalized communities.